Charlene717/IR_Project_Cha/README.md

 ![Untitled](https://github.com/Charlene717/IR_Project_Cha/blob/main/IR_Project1/Fig/IRP1_01.png)

-After Loading the XML files or JSON files, we can have text-statistics and keyword search.
+After Loading the XML files or JSON files, the text-statistics result are shown as following, we can also search the words that we are intersted by the search box.

 *Note: Only one file format can be entered at a time, and the page needs to be refreshed before importing files in different formats*